 The city center shopping mall is a commercial and shopping complex in the center of town.
 This 10-story building has a variety of stores from souvenirs to electronics, clothes, and shoes as well as a food court.
 It is one of the only shopping malls in Kandy and a nice place to escape the heat.

-Top 5 Fantastic Kandy Destination
+Top 5 Fantastic Places to Visit in Kandy

 Temple of the Sacred Tooth Relic